Manage access tokensEstimated reading time: 1 minute

 Expand your Profile from the left navigation pane and select Profile > Access Tokens.

 Add a description for your token.
-Specify something which indicates where the token is going to be used, or set a purpose for the token.
+Use something that indicates where the token is going to be used, or set a purpose for the token.
 Administrators can also create tokens for other users.

 Modify an access token